respondcreate/django-versatileimagefield/docs/drf_integration.rst

                 'headshot'
             )

 That's it!
-Now that you know how to define Rendition Key Sets, leverage them to improve performance!
+Now that you know how to define Rendition Key Sets, leverage them to :doc:`improve performance </improving_performance>`!